d13co/d13.co/content/posts/disclosure-tales-01-honing-fire/index.md

 ### A bad burn

-The vulnerability was a straightforward once: insufficient transaction validation.
+The vulnerability was a straightforward one: insufficient transaction validation.

 The outer asset transaction that returns the NFT was not validated for destination or amount.